New Form 1099-K Threshold is $20,000 and 200 transactions for the 2025 tax year - E-file Today!

 Form 1099 K - Payment Card & Third-Party Network Transactions

-Form 1099-K is used by payment settlement entities to report online payments made through payment cards or third-party networks during the calendar year.
+Form 1099-K is filed by payment settlement entities to report payments processed through payment cards or third-party networks during the year.
+This form helps ensure accurate reporting of payments made to merchants, contractors, and service providers.

 1. What is Form 1099 K?